 The International Olympic Committee suspended Kuwait in October 2015 citing government interference in is national Olympic Committee.

 The ban meant Kuwait missed out on its first gold medal when Fehaid Aldeehani won the men’s double trap event under the Olympic flag

-It was also banned from international competitions by FIFA last summer over alleged interference in the national football association.
+It was also banned from international competitions by FIFA in 2015 over alleged interference in the national football association.